Chapter 10 : Surrounded by Magical Graffiti - Part 1.

 She thought of his lips and how they were so very close to hers.
 She daydreamed of what it might be like to be kissed by her handsome enemy.

-It would be soft, most likely, and as smooth as the silk sheets on his bed.
+It would be soft, most likely, and as smooth as the luxury sheets on his bed.
 Yes... his bed.

 “It’s just that we’ve been talking to you and you haven’t so much as batted an eyelash.
 Where are you?”
 Ginny asked.

 “Nothing too important.
-I’m worried about you.”
-Harry said.
+I’m worried about you,” Harry admitted.

 “Is it something Malfoy said to you?
 I swear I’ll hex him from…”